Chi-teck/drupal-code-generator/DEVELOPMENT.md

 ### SUT testing

-In order to run this type of tests you have to [install Symfony CLI][Symfony CLI download].
+In order to run this type of tests you need to install [Symfony CLI][Symfony CLI download].

 [Symfony CLI download]: https://symfony.com/download